Multi-species optically addressable spin defects in a van der Waals material: hBN powder samples

 \subsection{Spin characterisation}

 ODMR spectra of the same set of powder samples are shown in Fig.~\ref{FigSI_powder_ODMR}(a,b) for the $\C$ and $\VB$ defects, respectively.
-For the $\C$ case where only the visible PL (550-700\,nm) is collected [Fig.~\ref{FigSI_powder_ODMR}(a)], the ODMR spectra show a single resonance at frequency $f_r=g_C\mu_BB/h$ in all cases ($g_C\approx2$), but for Powder 1 samples the contrast is negative whereas it is positive for the Powder 2 sample.
+For the $\C$ case where only the visible PL (550-700\,nm) is collected [Fig.~\ref{FigSI_powder_ODMR}(a)], the ODMR spectra show a single resonance at frequency $f_r=g_C\mu_BB_0/h$ in all cases ($g_C\approx2$), but for Powder 1 samples the contrast is negative whereas it is positive for the Powder 2 sample.
 The sign of the ODMR contrast anti-correlates with the sign of the PL change due to applying a magnetic field [Fig.~\ref{FigSI_powder_optical}(d)].
 That is, where applying a static magnetic field increases (decreases) the PL, then driving the spin transition under this applied static field decreases (increases) the PL.
-This observation points to a mechanism whereby the spin dependence of the optical transitions is enhanced by the static field rather than reduced due to spin mixing, as is the case for the $\VB$ defect or the nitrogen-vacancy centre in diamond~\cite{Tetienne2012}.
+This observation points to a mechanism whereby the spin dependence of the optical transitions is enabled or enhanced by the static field (consistent with the spin pair theory discussed later) rather than reduced due to spin mixing, as is the case for the $\VB$ defect or the nitrogen-vacancy centre in diamond~\cite{Tetienne2012}.
 We also observed opposite signs from different spatial locations within the same powder sample [Fig.~\ref{FigSI_ODMR_sign}], indicating that the variability is inherent to the material itself.
 The variability in sign of the ODMR contrast within and between samples is currently not understood.

-Figure~\ref{FigSI_powder_ODMR}(a) further reveals that the ODMR contrast of the $\C$ defects increases slightly with increased irradiation dose (Powder 1 samples), from about 0.2\% for the non-irradiated powder to 0.4\% for the highest irradiation dose.
+Figure~\ref{FigSI_powder_ODMR}(a) further reveals that the ODMR contrast of the $\C$ defects increases slightly with increased irradiation dose (Powder 1 samples), from about 0.2\% for the non-irradiated powder to 0.4\% for the highest irradiation dose in these measurements (with up to 1\% observed under stronger RF driving).
 Meanwhile, the linewidth (FWHM) of the resonance is also increased, from about 30 MHz to 60 MHz.
-Powder 2 has a positive contrast of about 0.5\% and a significantly larger linewidth of about 200 MHz (in CW ODMR), under identical laser and RF driving conditions.
-Pulsed ODMR measurements generally led to a significant line narrowing down to about 20\,MHz, relatively consistent across all powder samples.
+Powder 2 has a positive contrast of about 0.5\% here (up to 1\% under stronger RF driving) and a significantly larger linewidth of about 200 MHz (in CW ODMR), under identical laser and RF driving conditions.
+Pulsed ODMR measurements generally led to a significant line narrowing down to about 30\,MHz, relatively consistent across all powder samples.